protesilaos/iosevka-comfy/README.md

 sizes.
 This informs the choice of certain glyphs that break the established patterns:

-* The `a` has a serified or more blocky end even though other glyphs have tailed ends.
+* The `a` has a serified or more blocky end, even though other glyphs have tailed ("pointier") ends.
 This is because at small point sizes the single storey `a` can be mistaken for an `o` as the tail is too subtle.
 The serif fixes that.
 Why single storey?
-Because a double storey is too blocky at small sizes.
+Because a double storey is too blocky at small sizes and thus inconsistent with the open character of the typeface.

-* The `D` has a top and bottom serif and a curved body to disambiguate it from the capital `O`.
+* The `D` has a top and bottom serif and a curved body to disambiguate it from the capital `O` (which is more round).
+At small point sizes, `TODO` looks clear whereas with a non-serif `D` it reads like `TOOO` (the `D` is almost the same as an `O`).

 * Same principle for `I` whose serifs help one tell it apart from `l`.